 Health insurance is meant to protect you in the event of injury, regardless of how you were hurt.
 Health insurance provides you access to care, allows you to get the treatment you need, and gives you the best chance to get back to 100%.
 You paid good premium for your coverage, so use it.

-You want your doctors to get paid.
+Car accident claims take time.
+And you want your doctors to get paid.

 Do you like discounts?
-Well that’s another reason to use your health insurance.
+Well, that’s another reason to use your health insurance.